 Snapchat has quickly become one of the most popular social networking sites on the web thanks to its “disappearing photos” feature, and it is especially popular among teenagers.

-If you aren’t familiar with how Snapchat works, it lets you send a photo to a friend that will only remain on his/her screen for a few seconds.
-After its time is up, the image disappears.
+If you aren’t familiar with how Snapchat works, it lets you send a photo to a friend that will only remain on his/her screen for a given length of time, then it disappears.

 That means you can share potentially embarrassing, or even incriminating photos with your friends with no risk attached, right?

 First of all, the recipient(s) can easily take a screenshot of your photo before it expires and disappears.

 And here’s another thing to consider: Photos shared via Snapchat can remain on Snapchat’s servers for up to a month as long as they haven’t been opened by the recipients, and Snapchat can and does share unopened photos with law enforcement when ordered to do so by a court order.

 The bottom line is pretty simple: Despite the wide-spread belief to the contrary, there is no truly safe way to send a potentially embarrassing photo to someone else via Snapchat.